atharva00-7/PopIt/README.md

 ## Features

 - **Interactive Gameplay**: Enjoy a smooth and interactive game experience.
-- **Responsive Design**: Beautifully styled using Tailwind CSS to ensure the game looks great on all devices.
+- **Tailwind CSS**: Beautifully styled using Tailwind CSS to ensure the game looks great.
 - **ReactJS**: Leveraging ReactJS for a fast and responsive user interface.

 ## Installation